bineet18/AirtelXLabs/README.md

 5. Run the testng.xml file from the Eclipse
 6. The Testcases are present in the SDETExercise.testcases file
 7. The screenshot is present in the Screenshot.png file in the Project folder
-8. The Reports and Logs are present
+8. The Reports and Logs are present in Project Folder --> Reports --> index.html.
+Open it in Google Chrome